scientific-python/specs/purpose-and-process/_index.md

 The intent is that most SPECs will have several authors from numerous projects including several Core Projects.
 A SPEC is recommended for wide-spread adoption once it is endorsed by two (or more) Core Projects.
-Once a SPEC is recommended, further changes require the approval of all endorsing Core Projects.
+Once a SPEC is recommended, substantive changes require the approval of all endorsing Core Projects.
 Additional details may be found in
 [Core Project documentation]({{< relref "/core-projects" >}}).